Introductory Lectures on Quantum Field Theory: Introduction

 \section{Introduction}

-These notes summarize the lectures presented at the 2005 CERN-CLAF school in Malarg{\"u}e, Argentina and the 2009 CERN-CLAF school in Medell\'{\i}n, Colombia.
-The audience in both occasions was composed to a large extent by students in experimental High Energy Physics with an important minority of theorists.
+These notes summarize lectures presented at the 2005 CERN-CLAF school in Malarg{\"u}e, Argentina, the 2009 CERN-CLAF school in Medell\'{\i}n, Colombia, the 2011 CERN-CLAF school in Natal (Brazil), and the 2012 Asia-Europe-Pacific School of High Energy Physics in Fukuoka (Japan).
+The audience in all occasions was composed to a large extent by students in experimental High Energy Physics with an important minority of theorists.
 In nearly ten hours it is quite difficult to give a reasonable introduction to a subject as vast as Quantum Field Theory.
 For this reason the lectures were intended to provide a review of those parts of the subject to be used later by other lecturers.
 Although a cursory acquaitance with th subject of Quantum Field Theory is helpful, the only requirement to follow the lectures it is a working knowledge of Quantum Mechanics and Special Relativity.

 The guiding principle in choosing the topics presented (apart to serve as introductions to later courses) was to present some basic aspects of the theory that present conceptual subtleties.
 Those topics one often is uncomfortable with after a first introduction to the subject.
 Among them we have selected: